zacharysgoldberg/real-estate-etl-pipeline/README.md

 - Designed robust pipelines to deal with unexpected scenarios such as missing files

-- Scheduled the pipelines using data factory triggers to execute at regular intervals

-- Monitored the triggers/ pipelines to check for errors/ outputs.
+- Migrated Databricks CSV tables into Azure SQL database for user-facing queries

-- Hosted simple Flask application for viewing data report and some exploratory analsyis through Azure SQL database
+- Hosted simple Flask application for viewing data reports and some exploratory analsyis through Azure SQL database

 ## ETL Flow Chart